milosptr/event-centar/spaces.md

   spaces can be transformed to offer a spectacular setting for any occasion. \n\nThe venue’s breathtaking decor features striking light fixtures and walls adorned with original art by David Bromley.
-An oversized service bar demands your attention (and favourite cocktail order) while a window peering into the kitchen allows for a ringside seat to ignite your senses as you witness culinary masters at work.
+An oversized service bar demands your attention (and favourite cocktail order), while a window peering into the kitchen allows for a ringside seat to ignite your senses as you witness culinary masters at work.
 Vast floor to ceiling windows are a magnet for natural light and invite uninterrupted views of the world outside to dazzle your guests.\n\nChoose from four incredible spaces to enjoy, independently or connected, for one seamless event.
 Our creative team will work with you to plan and execute an event as unique and memorable as you. \n\n"
 first_section_title: Bromley & Co  Gallery
 second_section_title: The Kitchen  Table
 third_section_title: The Corner  Room